 Dane County Department of Human Services (DCDHS), an eligible local government body, requests funding for the Mobility Management project consisting of two programs, the Dane County Transportation Call Center (CC) and the RSVP Bus Buddy (BB) program.
-The both programs are currently funded by the Section 5310 program.
+Both programs are currently funded by the Section 5310 program.
 Anyone is able to use the CC for information about transportation which includes: travel training options, Metro transit, shared ride taxis and numerous Human Services transportation programs.
-See the attached Brief Summary of Dane County-Funded Ride Programs.
 For the BB program RSVP Bus Buddies accompany participants to familiarize them with mainline transit and provide training on how to read bus schedules and plan trips.
 Both individualized and group BB training is available.
 Training is provided by volunteers.
 Anyone is able to use the Bus Buddy program if they want to learn how to use the Metro Transit system.
-The 2022 ACS estimates that Dane County has a total population of 568,203 persons, an estimated population age 60 plus of 119,597 persons (21% of the total population) and it is estimated that 9.2% of the noninstitutionalized population is an individual with a disability, with 31,763 of these under the age of 65.
-The project is supported by the 2019 Coordinated Public Transit - Human Services Transportation Plan of Dane County.
+The 2023 ACS 1 year Estimates lists Dane County's total population at 575,347 persons, an estimated population age 60 plus of 119,963 persons (20.9% of the total population) and it is estimated that 9.8% of the noninstitutionalized population is an individual with a disability, with 34,953 of these under the age of 65.
+The project is supported by the 2024 Coordinated Public Transit - Human Services Transportation Plan of Dane County.

 Project Description and Outcomes: The CC is a transportation resource center supervised by a Certified Mobility Manager.
 The CC has been operating since 2009.
-In 2023 the center fielded 10,709 calls resulting in 45,589 ride authorizations.
-In 2024 and 2025 the CC is projected to field over 10,000 calls each year resulting in 46,730 ride authorizations in 2024 and 47,330 ride authorizations in 2025.
+In 2024 the center fielded over 11,000 calls resulting in 49,700 ride authorizations.
+In 2025 and 2026 the CC is projected to field over 12,000 calls each year resulting in about 45,000 ride authorizations each year.
 The CC provides transportation information to any Dane County resident but focuses on supporting seniors, individuals with disabilities, low income families and workers and others who do not have access to or wish not to use automobiles.
 It is the only Transportation CC in the region.
 The Bus Buddy program (BB) works to familiarize riders with Metro Transit mainline bus service.
-In 2023 the BB program trained 58 participants.
-In 2024 and 2025 the BB program is projected to train at least 50 and 70 seniors and persons with disabilities respectively.
-The Bus Buddy program was closed in 2020 and began to reopen in late 2021.
+In 2024 the BB program trained 57 participants.
+In 2025 and 2026 the BB program is projected to train at least 50 and 60 participants respectively.